 “How you do anything, is how you do everything”

-Dan recalls playing with Peyton Manning, and even in walkthroughs, how aggressive he was in his cadence and how his approach was game-simulated.
+Dan recalls playing with Peyton Manning, and even in walkthroughs, he was aggressive in his cadence and how his approach was game-simulated.
 Peyton didn’t pull up or act lazy during the walkthrough just because it was a walkthrough.
-His consitency helped propel him to be the great player he was.
+His consistency helped propel him to be the great player he was.

 Dan’s Message: “You have to treat every single play like you’re in the game.
 It’s gas down all the time.“